San Francisco, California

-Tickets purchased for this event are transferrable.
-If you wish to transfer your ticket to someone else, please send an email to email@example.com.
+Tickets purchased for this event are transferable.
+If you wish to transfer your ticket to someone else, please send an email to firstname.lastname@example.org.
 Please state your name, your Eventbrite order ID and full name of the person you wish to transfer the ticket to.

 Are there any other payment methods?